ClockWorks001/PIC16F1827_BASE/README.md

 The [PIC16F1827][1] is a very low-cost 8-bit microcontroller with a good amount of RAM, many peripherals.
 CPU Speed 8 MIPS / 32Mhz.
 RAM 384 Bytes.
 ROM 7 KBytes.

 I use following peripherals for this BASE project.
   *TMR1     :with interrupt.
-LED3 is blinked at 1 second interval.)
+LED3 is blinked at 1 second interval.
-  *TMR2     :for PWM
+  *TMR2     :for PWM.
   *ECCP2    :with TMR2.
 I use it for PWM output.
 Outputs are LED4, LED5.
 They are blinked at 1 second interval.
-  *GPIO     :input x2 for Switches, output x3 for LED1, LED2, LED3
+  *GPIO     :input x2 for Switches, output x3 for LED1, LED2, LED3.
-  *EUSART   :serial console with 57600bps / NRZ
+  *EUSART   :serial console with 57600bps / NRZ.

 Other references.
   <https://docs.google.com/spreadsheets/d/18XYdP4BuEywOxAiw3yl_UnsTUrufz0ivfIZZy-oGmS4/edit?usp=sharing>